-What should an investor do if he sees a firm taking an anti-shorting action?
-The evidence here cannot say whether it is a good idea to short this stock.
-Although one can make large gross returns on average if one is able to maintain a short position for months, maintaining the short position might be difficult or expensive.
+If you observe a firm taking an anti-shorting action, should you immediately short it?
+The evidence here cannot answer that question.
+Although on paper such a position can make large gross returns on average, maintaining the short position might be difficult or expensive.
 Even if there are no problems borrowing the stock, a short seller may need to spend time and money dealing with lawsuits and investigations.
 It is unclear how these costs and benefits net out.
 It is clear, however, that it is a bad idea in general to own stock in a firm that is taking these actions.
 Investors seeking high returns should look elsewhere.

 The fact that firms take anti-shorting actions tells us that they must believe these actions are worth doing.
-A substantial body of research studies whether firms opportunistically take advantage of mispricing by issuing equity when it is overpriced and buying it back when it is underpriced (for example Loughran and Ritter, 1995).
-Corporate managers certainly say they are trying to time the market (Graham and Harvey, 2001).
-However, it is usually difficult to discriminate between the hypothesis that firms are responding to rational changes in discount rates as opposed to over- or under-pricing (see for example Lamont (2000), Polk and Sapienza (2004)).
+A substantial body of research studies whether firms opportunistically take advantage of mispricing by issuing equity when it is overpriced and buying it back when it is underpriced (e.g., Loughran and Ritter 1995).
+Corporate managers certainly say they are trying to time the market (Graham and Harvey 2001).
+However, it is usually difficult to discriminate between the hypothesis that firms are responding to rational changes in discount rates as opposed to over or under pricing (e.g., Polk and Sapienza 2009).
 The anti-shorting actions studied here show that firms are not just passively responding to market signals, but are in fact actively trying to prop up their stock prices.
-In this respect the phenomenon is similar to the evidence on earnings accruals, which can be interpreted as firms actively manipulating accounting numbers to cause overpricing.
-Similarly, firms encourage analysts to issue optimistic forecasts, and reward optimistic analysts with investment banking business (see for example Michaely and Womack 1999).
+In this respect, the phenomenon is similar to the evidence on earnings accruals, which can be interpreted as firms actively manipulating accounting numbers to cause overpricing.
+Similarly, firms encourage analysts to issue optimistic forecasts, and reward optimistic analysts with investment banking business (e.g., Michaely and Womack 1999).

-Although I interpret the evidence as consistent with short sales constraints causing overpricing, there are two alternative explanations of the results.
-The first alternative explanation is that anti-shorting actions are a signal that insiders know that the firm is overvalued, so that the low returns reflect inside information instead of short sale constraints.
-While it is certainly true that anti-shorting actions may reveal negative inside information, this story does not explain why it takes so long for the information to be reflected in stock prices.
+In addition to the overpricing hypothesis, there are two alternative explanations of the results.
+The first is that anti-shorting actions are a signal that insiders know that the firm is overvalued, so that the low returns reflect inside information instead of short sale constraints.
+While it is certainly true that anti-shorting actions may reveal negative inside information, this does not explain why it takes so long for the information to be reflected in stock prices.
 With no frictions, the information should be immediately incorporated.
 In contrast, short sale constraints provide an explanation for the slow reaction of prices to information.
-Since the effect persists for years, the low returns are not primarily a short-term under-reaction to bad news.
+Since the effect persists for years, the low returns are not primarily a short-term under reaction to bad news.
 Rather, the low returns reflect persistent overpricing.

 A second alternative explanation, favored by the firms used in the sample, is that short sellers are actually manipulating prices, driving prices down over long periods of time.
 The problem with this explanation is that many of the sample firms are subsequently revealed to be fraudulent.
-Thus the short sellers are identifying firms having bad fundamental value.
-This paper has presented a rogues gallery of shady characters, ranging from Charles Keating to Adnan Khashoggi.
+Thus, the short sellers are identifying firms having bad fundamental value.
 In public battles between short sellers and firms, short sellers usually are vindicated by subsequent events.
 The evidence suggests that short sellers play an important role in detecting not just overpricing, but also fraud.
-Policy makers might want to consider making the institutional and legal environment less hostile to short sellers.
+Policymakers might want to consider making the institutional and legal environment less hostile to short sellers.